 - Game is over when all players have painted all ten toes.

 - If you have a large group of kids, consider dividing the group in half.
 At Boo's party, half played this game while the other half worked on another craft (I'll post it soon).
 When they were finished, they switched.
 Any more than six kids at once, and the kids might get bored waiting for their turn.

 Don't forget to take a picture of the final look!

-I’d love to hear how the game works at your next party!
-You can download the spinner files below by clicking on the “Click here to download” button.
+I'd love to hear how the game works at your next party!
+You can download the spinner files in printable pdf and Silhouttte cutting file format by clicking on the Silhouette download button below.